 “…as I have loved you.”
 Ouch!
 That one hurts… I cannot begin to tell you the many ways Jesus has loved me…and all of it undeserved.
 I’ve held many nails in my hand and swung that hammer hard more times than I can count.
 Yet, he asked that the Father to forgive me simply because I did not know what I was doing.
 I think it is fair to say that the Good Lord knows exactly what justice is not…yet he loved us enough to make that sacrifice anyway…and Jesus asks us to do likewise.

-You see, to “do justly” does not mean you hurt me so I can hurt you…that will not take away the pain we feel, it just means someone else is hurting now too.
-The only thing that can take away the pain is forgiveness…refusing to allow offense to take root…and instead show love with the hope that the offender will see their wrongs, repent, and find healing…just as we have in Christ.
+You see, to “do justly” does not mean you hurt me so I can hurt you…that will not take away the pain we feel, it just means someone else is feeling it too.
+The only thing that can take away the pain is forgiveness…refusing to allow the offense to take root and instead show love with the hope that the offender will see their wrongs, repent, and find healing…just as we have in Christ.
 Repay evil with kindness, hatred with love, arrogance with humility, pain with healing, sorrow with joy…

 Reach beyond justice – to mercy…